AdobeDocs/experience-manager-brand-portal.fr-FR/help/using/brand-portal-faqs.md

 **Ans.** The functionality is by design, the viewer users are not permitted to share link for collections as they have limited privileges due to which they cannot add users to create a share link.
 It is a known issue that the share link for collections is currently visible to the viewer users.
 This issue will be fixed in the upcoming release, the option to share link for the collections will not be available to the viewer users.
 -->

-**Question : Je ne parviens pas à publier les ressources du dossier de contribution de Brand Portal vers les ressources du Experience Manager après la mise à niveau vers Adobe Developer Console.
+**Question : Je ne parviens pas à publier les ressources du dossier de contribution de Brand Portal vers Experience Manager Assets après la mise à niveau vers Adobe Developer Console.
 Mon instance d’auteur se trouve sur Experience Manager Assets 6.5.4.
 Quelle pourrait en être la raison ?**

 **Réponse :** Oui, il existe un problème connu lors de la publication des ressources du dossier de contribution vers Experience Manager Assets 6.5.4 via Adobe Developer Console.